Institution for Architectural Order and Generational Continuity

 Governance is defined in advance and embedded constitutionally.

-Continuity does not depend on individual presence.
+Continuity does not depend on individual tenure.